 - Those with arthritis who struggle with vibration at impact

-- Any golfer that feels fatigued at the end of the round
+- Any player that feels fatigued at the end of the round

 Who Should Play Steel Shafts?

-Steel shafts tend to be more popular among lower handicap golfers.
+Steel shafts tend to be more popular among lower-handicap golfers with faster swing speeds.
 The steel shaft allows for quite a bit of control and precision in the shots that are hit.
-Here are some of the players that are going to benefit most from using steel shafts in their golf clubs
+Here are some of the players that will benefit most from using steel shafts in their golf clubs.

 - Players with lots of club head speed

-- Better players than want more feel and feedback in their swing
+- Better players who want more feel and feedback in their swing

 - The golfers that like to work the ball left and right